History of Southwest Airlines: 1980s–1990s

 Southwest hired its first black pilot, Louis Freeman, in 1980.
-In 1992, he was named the first black chief pilot of any major U.S. airline.
+In 1992, he became the first black chief pilot of any major U.S. airline.

 In 1981 Southwest was successfully sued for its then-existing policy of hiring only female flight attendants and ticket agents.

 Southwest's Houston Pilot Base opened on June 1, 1984, its first crew base outside Dallas.

 On November 30, 1984, Southwest took delivery of its first Boeing 737-300.
 Southwest was a launch customer and in May 2012 was the largest operator of the type.
 The first 737-300 was dubbed "Kitty Hawk."

 In 1985, Dallas, Fort Worth, and the DFW Airport Board attempted to block Continental Airlines from Love Field on the grounds that it offered interline through-ticketing, a service prohibited under the Wright Amendment and not offered by Southwest.
 However, the United States Department of Transportation (USDOT) ruled that an airline was merely disallowed from through-ticketing flight segments to or from Love Field, and that selling a passenger a separate ticket on a connecting flight at another airport—a practice known as double ticketing—was perfectly legal provided that the airline was not "advertising, promoting, or otherwise affirmatively soliciting double ticketing passengers."
 This ruling benefited Southwest by allowing the sale of connecting tickets from Love Field provided that such tickets were requested by travelers rather than being directly solicited by the airline or its employees.
 Following this ruling, a sophisticated Southwest passenger could work the system and circumvent the Wright Amendment's restrictions by flying from Dallas to another airport in the five-state region, changing planes, and then flying on a separate ticket to any city Southwest served.

-Southwest paid US$60.5 million in stock and cash for Muse Air when Muse was on the verge of collapse in 1985.
-After completing the acquisition, Southwest renamed MuseAir TranStar Airlines.
-TranStar became a wholly owned subsidiary of Southwest and operated as an independent airline.
-Unwilling to compete in a fare war against Frank Lorenzo's Texas Air, Southwest eventually sold TranStar's assets to Lorenzo in August 1987.
+Southwest paid $60.5 million in stock and cash for Muse Air when Muse was on the verge of collapse in 1985.
+After completing the acquisition, Southwest renamed Muse Air to Tran Star Airlines.
+Tran Star became a wholly owned subsidiary of Southwest and operated as an independent airline.
+Unwilling to compete in a fare war against Frank Lorenzo's Texas Air, Southwest eventually sold Tran Star's assets to Lorenzo in August 1987.